aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 curl: (56) Recv failure: Connection reset by peer
 ```

-Terminate the container shell session.
+Exit out of the container shell session.

 Next, search the proxy debug log to verify that tls mode (`socket tlsMode-istio`) has been selected for proxy connections to the workload pods.